rwth-i6/returnn/docs/configuration_reference/general_settings.rst

     ``available_for_inference`` defines if the data stream is also available during the "search" or "forward" task, so basically marking if a data stream is an input or only a target.

-    In general, all input parameters to :class:`returnn.tf.util.data.Data` can be provided The parameters ``dim`` and ``shape`` should always be used, the other parameters are optional.
+    In general, all input parameters to :class:`returnn.tensor.Tensor` can be provided The parameters ``dim`` and ``shape`` should always be used, the other parameters are optional.
     Nevertheless ``available_for_inference`` should always be provided explicitely as only for ``data`` the parameter ``available_for_inference`` is per default `True`.